fommil/fpmortals/manuscript/complete.md

 We'll explore `Cord` in more detail in the chapter on data types, we need only know that it is an efficient data structure for storing and manipulating `String`.

-Unfortunately, due to Scala's default implicit conversions in `Predef`, and language level support for `toString` in interpolated strings, it can be incredibly hard to remember to use `shows` instead of `toString`.

 ## Mappable Things